private-retrieval/wip/README.md

 WIP is scoped to cover active systems and cryptographic research relevant to the problem of private information retrieval - accessing a member element from a collection while controlling metadata leakage.

 ## Important Dates:

-May 20th: Workshop announced
+* May 20th: Workshop announced
-June 20th: Program Announced
+* June 20th: Program Announced
-June 15th: PETs
+* June 15th: PETS workshops, including WIP

+## Registration:

+Workshop registration is £75.
+Registration and logistical details can be found at https://petsymposium.org/2024/registration.php

 ## Program:
 The workshop plans to run as ~6 talks on current PIR research.